ABOUT NATIONAL FOREST EBIKE HOLIDAYS

 PHOTO CREDIT: DIANA JARVIS

-Planned to Perfection
+Cycling and Walking Holidays - Planned to Perfection

 Every self-guided walking and cycling holiday follows a carefully planned route.
 We know the best tracks, where to enjoy the view, places to see, best local outdoor cafes and even who bakes the best cake!
 Travel at your own pace.
-Mileages are kept low on both our walking and cycling holidays, ensuring that guests have plenty of time and energy to explore.
+Mileages are kept low on both our walking and cycling holidays, ensuring you have plenty of time and energy to explore.
 Set off when you are ready and stop when and where you wish along the route.

 We'll come and welcome you, once you have settled into your first hotel, deliver and fit your EBikes, if you are cycling, and answer any questions about your holiday and the route you are following.
 You will receive a comprehensive guide to follow along the way, full of things to see and sharing our favourite places for lunch or a cup of tea or locally brewed thirst quenching beer!
 Our luxury electric bikes are fitted with GPS and we can provide walkers with a GPX file when required, for you to follow on your own mobile phone.